 How to Remove a Heating Element

-Proceed to removing the old heating element if the test has shown that the element is faulty.
 Removal of the heating element can proceed immediately after you have tested the heating element (see above).

-Turn Off the Power and Water
+Turn off the Power and Water

 If you have not already done so, turn off power to the electric water heater at the main power panel by turning off the circuit breaker or fuse powering the heater (see above).